-- Cyclosporine compliance is a particular problem in children, and deterioration in renal function can reflect either graft rejection due to to thow the inadequate cyclosporine concentration or class came we need by. - Sirolimus use should be monitored, especially when used with cyclosporine or when there is hepatic impairment or during or after treatment with inducers or inhibitors of drug metabolism.
+- Cyclosporine compliance is a particular problem in children, and deterioration in renal function can reflect either graft rejection due to inadequate cyclosporine concentration or toxicity from excessive concentrations. - Sirolimus use should be monitored, especially when used with cyclosporine or when there is hepatic impairment or during or after treatment with inducers or inhibitors of drug metabolism.